Emory-HITI/Niffler/modules/png-extraction/README.md

 * *PrintImages*: Do you want to print the images from these dicom files?
 Default is _true_.

 * *CommonHeadersOnly*: Do you want the resulting dataframe csv to contain only the common headers?
 Finds if less than 10% of the rows are missing this column field.
 To extract all the headers, default is set as _false_.

-* *UseProcesses*: How many of the CPU cores to be used for the Image Extraction.
-Default is 0, indicating all the cores.
-0.5 indicates, using only half of the available cores.
-Any other number sets the number of cores to be used to that value.
-If a value more than the available cores is specified, all the cores will be used.

 ## Running the Niffler PNG Extractor